Skip to main content

 3. Using Consumer-Grade Tools for PHI

-Gmail (without Google Workspace BAA), personal Slack workspaces, Dropbox Basic, WhatsApp, and SMS are not HIPAA-compliant channels for PHI.
+Gmail (without Google Workspace BAA), personal Slack workspaces, Dropbox Basic, WhatsApp, and SMS are not HIPAA-aware channels for PHI.
 Yet healthcare organizations routinely use them because they're convenient.
 One accidental PHI disclosure through an uncovered platform can trigger a breach investigation.
 Use only platforms with executed BAAs.

 4. Under-Investing in Management